Interactive Analysis on MMCloud + AWS

 Initial Configuration

 Ensure you have obtained lastest version of three scripts in the src/ folder of this repository.
-You can git clone the repo to get all files in this repo but the three required files for this purpose are mm_interactive.sh, host_init.sh and bind_mount.sh.
+You can git clone the repo to get all files in this repo but you must keep the files in the same folder when you run commands.
+These files are mm_interactive.sh, host_init_interactive.sh and bind_mount.sh.
 You need to keep these 3 files in the same folder when you run commands in this document.
+The easiest way to do so is to just clone the repo to your local machine.

-When starting interactive session for the first time, run the command below:
+When starting interactive session for the first time, run the command below.
+This will start an interactive tmate session for you:

 or